 8. Nubia Ibex

-Don’t be offended if you see the Nubian variety instead because there are various types of ibex, and it’s uncertain whether they’re all members of the same species.
+Don’t be offended if you see the Nubian variety instead.
+There are various types of ibex, and it’s uncertain whether they’re all members of the same species.

 9. Markhor

-This is the next on our list of animals with horns.
-The markhor is a mountain creature native to Central Asia that climbs steep outcrops with the grace of a mountain goat.
+The markhor is the next animal on our list with horns.
+It is a mountain creature native to Central Asia that climbs steep outcrops with the grace of a mountain goat.

-Because of hunting for its spectacular corkscrewed horns, which can reach lengths of more than five feet, just an estimated 2,500 of them survive in the wild.
+Because of hunting for its spectacular corkscrewed horns, which can reach lengths of more than five feet, just an estimated 2,500 survive in the wild.

 10. Cow